Chava-Sai/Boston-Bus-Equity-CS506-Final-Project/README.md

 ### c.
 Set Up the Project Directory
 1. From the Kaggle link, download all the data.
 2. In the root of this project repository, create a folder named `data`.
-3. Place the downloaded data files based on the structure shown below.
+3. Extract the folders and place the downloaded data files based on the structure shown below.

 The final project structure should look something like this:
 <pre>